Rakovník: Sights

-The historical core of the town is the 400 metre-long Husovo Square, which is the second longest square in the Czech Republic.
+The historical core of the town is the 400 metre-long square Husovo náměstí, which is the second longest square in the Czech Republic.
 On the square is located the 16th-century town hall with a late Baroque façade.
 The interior of the town hall is decorated with a ceiling fresco depicting the town of Rakovník as it was 250 years ago.

-The eastern part of the square is dominated by the high Gothic Deaconal Church of St. Bartholomew, a 14th-century structure.
-The church was built on the site of an older church dedicated to St. Nicholas.
+The eastern part of the square is dominated by the Church of Saint Bartholomew, a 14th-century high Gothic structure.
+The church was built on the site of an older church dedicated to Saint Nicholas.
 Adjacent to the church stands a bell tower dating from 1495.
-It is considered as the most precious gothic bell tower in the Czech Republic and one of the most precious in Europe.
+It is considered the most precious Gothic bell tower in the Czech Republic and one of the most precious in Europe.
 The bell has a diameter of 1.6 metres.

-Other notable buildings in Rakovník include Church of Holy Trinity from the end of the 16th century and Gothic Church of Saint Giles.
+Other notable buildings in Rakovník include the Church of Holy Trinity from the end of the 16th century and the Gothic Church of Saint Giles.

 The former synagogue serves for cultural and social purposes.
-It contains the Václav Rabas Gallery.
+It contains the Václav Rabas Art Gallery, named after the painter Václav Rabas that was born in the Rakovník region.